donghongwan/DAFE-Core/README.md

 # DAFE-Core

-DAFE-Core is a powerful and flexible framework designed for [insert purpose or functionality of your project here].
+DAFE-Core is a powerful and flexible framework designed for Decentralized Autonomous Financial Ecosystem ( DAFE ).
 This project aims to provide developers with the tools they need to build scalable and efficient applications.

 ## Features